Viol: Tuning

-The standard tuning of most viols is in fourths, with a major third in the middle (like the standard Renaissance lute tuning), or in fourths, with a major third in between the 2nd and 3rd strings.
+The standard tuning of most viols is in fourths, with a major third in the middle (like the standard Renaissance lute tuning), or in fourths, with a major third in between the 2nd and 3rd strings (like a modern guitar).
 The following table shows the tunings that have been adopted at least somewhat widely during the 20th and 21st-century revival of the viols.
 (Lyra viol tunings are not included.)

-Alternate tunings (called scordatura) were often employed, particularly in the solo lyra viol style of playing, which also made use of many techniques such as chords and pizzicato, not generally used in consort playing.
+Alternative tunings (called scordatura) were often employed, particularly in the solo lyra viol style of playing, which also made use of many techniques such as chords and pizzicato, not generally used in consort playing.
 An unusual style of pizzicato was known as a thump.
 Lyra viol music was also commonly written in tablature.
 There is a vast repertoire of this music, some by well-known composers and much by anonymous ones.

 Much viol music predates the adoption of equal temperament tuning by musicians.
 The movable nature of the tied-on frets permits the viol player to make adjustments to the tempering of the instrument, and some players and consorts adopt meantone temperaments, which are more suited to Renaissance music.
-Several fretting schemes involve frets that are spaced unevenly to produce better-sounding chords in a limited number of "keys".
+Several fretting schemes involve frets that are spaced unevenly to produce better-sounding chords in a limited number of keys.
 In some of these schemes, the two strands of the gut that form the fret are separated so that the player can finger a slightly sharper or flatter version of a note (for example G♯ versus A♭) to suit different circumstances.